Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Related Works

 \subsection{Time Series Forecasting Benchmarks}

 Evaluation benchmarks are fundamental in driving progress by providing researchers with clear and well-defined goals, which is acknowledged as one of the keys to ``the second half of AI.''
 With the rapid growth of time series forecasting models, a series of benchmarks has emerged to meet the growing need for rigorous and comprehensive model evaluations.
-For example, Informer \citep{zhou2021informer} introduced a standardized training and evaluation protocol for long-term time series forecasting, along with two widely used datasets, ETT and Electricity.
-Afterwards, Autoformer~\citep{wu2021autoformer} introduced data from more diverse domains into this field, covering weather, health and finance.
-Besides, Solar-Energy \citep{lai2018modeling} and PEMS for traffic are also evaluated \citep{liu2022scinet,wang2024timemixer}.
-These datasets span a broad spectrum of real-world applications and have been extensively adopted in subsequent research, promoting substantial development of the field.

-Recently, with the advent of large time series models, fairly evaluating their capabilities, especially the zero-shot forecasting performance, has become a critical research focus.
-In response, several large-scale benchmarks have been developed. \cite{woo2024unified} introduced the Large-Scale Open Time Series Archive (LOTSA), an extensive collection of billions of observations across nine domains.
-For probabilistic performance evaluation, \cite{ansari2024chronos} developed FEV, an open leaderboard dedicated to zero-shot forecasting. \cite{aksu2024gift} proposed GIFT-Eval, a framework featuring distinct pretraining and train/test components tailored for evaluating pre-trained models.
+Informer \cite{zhou2021informer} introduced a standardized training and evaluation protocol for long-term time series forecasting, along with two widely used datasets, ETT and Electricity.
+Subsequent work, Autoformer~\cite{wu2021autoformer}, further expanded benchmark coverage to more diverse domains, including weather, health, and finance.
+Additional datasets, such as Solar-Energy~\cite{lai2018modeling} and traffic benchmarks (e.g., PEMS), are also routinely used in the following research~\cite{liu2022scinet,wang2024timemixer}.
+More recently, the emergence of time series foundation models has raised new challenges for fair and comprehensive evaluation, particularly in zero-shot forecasting.
+In response, several large-scale benchmarks have been developed. \cite{ansari2024chronos} developed FEV, an open leaderboard dedicated to zero-shot forecasting. \cite{aksu2024gift} proposed GIFT-Eval, a framework featuring distinct pretraining and train/test components tailored for evaluating time series foundation models.

-While the above-mentioned benchmarks are widely used in current research, they only focus on the superficial data size or domain diversity during construction, lacking an in-depth analysis regarding the series' intrinsic characteristics, such as their inherent predictability.
-In this paper, we notice that only releasing the data and performance arena without a clear understanding of task predictability, research efforts risk being misdirected toward chasing marginal performance gains on simple or saturated benchmarks, thereby obscuring genuine advancements.
-Our accuracy law can serve as a practical measurement to identify saturated tasks and provide insights to construct new benchmarks.